MicrosoftDocs/defender-docs/exposure-management/classify-critical-assets.md

 To help prioritize security recommendations, and remediation steps to focus on critical assets, the sum of exposed critical assets for a recommendation can be viewed from the [Security recommendations](/defender-vulnerability-management/tvm-security-recommendation) page in the Microsoft Defender portal.

-To see the sum of exposed critical devies go to the [Security recommendations](/defender-vulnerability-management/tvm-security-recommendation) page:
+To see the sum of exposed critical assets go to the [Security recommendations](/defender-vulnerability-management/tvm-security-recommendation) page:

    :::image type="content" source=" ./media/critical-asset-management/security-recommendations-critical-assets.png" alt-text="Screenshot of the critical assets column on the security recommendations page" lightbox="./media/critical-asset-management/security-recommendations-critical-assets.png":::